StanKocken/Presentation/README.md

 This library has a dependency on [Efficient Adapter](https://github.com/StanKocken/EfficientAdapter) to use the same view cache mechanism.

 This allows to apply the Presentation pattern to object in an `Adapter` as well.
 Your `ViewHolder` should extend `PresenterViewHolder` and your `Presenter` should extend `BaseItemPresenter`.

+### Let your Presenter by Lifecycle aware

+Thanks to the [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/index.html), your `Presenter` can be aware of the lifecycle of the linked Activity or Fragment.

+It will be automatically registered/unregistered if your `Presenter` implements `LifecycleObserver`, if it extends `BasePresenter`.

+Then you can add the annotation `@OnLifecycleEvent` for the state you want to listen.

+Example:

+    public class MyPresenter extends BasePresenter<MyDef.IDataProvider, MyDef.IView>
+            implements MyDef.IPresenter, LifecycleObserver {

+        ...

+        @OnLifecycleEvent(Lifecycle.Event.ON_START)
+        void onStart() {
+            // do whatever when the
+        }

+    }

 ## Proguard